MenusGarg5981/AWS_Pipelines/README.md

 - **AWS Glue DataBrew** was used for initial data validation, checking for inconsistencies, and basic cleaning of the raw data.
 - **AWS Glue** was employed to transform the data, ensuring data quality through operations such as removing duplicates, handling missing values, and performing schema validation.
+Figure of ETL pipeline from Visual ETL of AWS Glue service
 ![ETL Process](https://github.com/MenusGarg5981/AWS_Pipelines/blob/main/images/ETL.png)